DoodlesEpic/DoodlesMinima/README.md

 `home.html` is a flexible HTML layout for the site's landing-page / home-page / index-page. <br/>

-##### *Main Heading and Content-injection*
+##### _Main Heading and Content-injection_

-From Minima v2.2 onwards, the *home* layout will inject all content from your `index.md` / `index.html` **before** the **`Posts`** heading.
-This will allow you to include non-posts related content to be published on the landing page under a dedicated heading. *We recommended that you title this section with a Heading2 (`##`)*.
+From Minima v2.2 onwards, the _home_ layout will inject all content from your `index.md` / `index.html` **before** the **`Posts`** heading.
+This will allow you to include non-posts related content to be published on the landing page under a dedicated heading. _We recommended that you title this section with a Heading2 (`##`)_.

 Usually the `site.title` itself would suffice as the implicit 'main-title' for a landing-page.
 But, if your landing-page would like a heading to be explicitly displayed, then simply define a `title` variable in the document's front matter and it will be rendered with an `<h1>` tag.

-##### *Post Listing*
+##### _Post Listing_

 This section is optional from Minima v2.2 onwards.<br/>
 It will be automatically included only when your site contains one or more valid posts or drafts (if the site is configured to `show_drafts`).

 The title for this section is `Posts` by default and rendered with an `<h2>` tag.
 You can customize this heading by defining a `list_title` variable in the document's front matter.

 ### Includes

 Refers to snippets of code within the `_includes` directory that can be inserted in multiple layouts (and another include-file as well) within the same theme-gem.

 - `disqus_comments.html` &mdash; Code to markup disqus comment box.
 - `footer.html` &mdash; Defines the site's footer section.
 - `google-analytics.html` &mdash; Inserts Google Analytics module (active only in production environment).
-  - `head.html` &mdash; Code-block that defines the `<head></head>` in *default* layout.
+- `head.html` &mdash; Code-block that defines the `<head></head>` in _default_ layout.
 - `custom-head.html` &mdash; Placeholder to allow users to add more metadata to `<head />`.
 - `header.html` &mdash; Defines the site's main header section.
 By default, pages with a defined `title` attribute will have links displayed here.
 - `social.html` &mdash; Renders social-media icons based on the `minima:social_links` data in the config file.
-  - `social-item.html` &mdash; Template to render individual list-item containing graphic link to configured social-profile.
-  - `social-links/*.svg` &mdash; SVG markup components of supported social-icons.

 ### Sass

 Refers to `.scss` files within the `_sass` directory that define the theme's styles.

-  - `minima/skins/classic.scss` &mdash; The "classic" skin of the theme. *Used by default.*
+- `minima/skins/classic.scss` &mdash; The "classic" skin of the theme. _Used by default._
-  - `minima/initialize.scss` &mdash; A component that defines the theme's *skin-agnostic* variable defaults and sass partials.
+- `minima/initialize.scss` &mdash; A component that defines the theme's _skin-agnostic_ variable defaults and sass partials.
   It imports the following components (in the following order):
-    - `minima/custom-variables.scss` &mdash; A hook that allows overriding variable defaults and mixins. (*Note: Cannot override styles*)
+  - `minima/custom-variables.scss` &mdash; A hook that allows overriding variable defaults and mixins. (_Note: Cannot override styles_)
   - `minima/_base.scss` &mdash; Sass partial for resets and defines base styles for various HTML elements.
   - `minima/_layout.scss` &mdash; Sass partial that defines the visual style for various layouts.
-    - `minima/custom-styles.scss` &mdash; A hook that allows overriding styles defined above. (*Note: Cannot override variables*)
+  - `minima/custom-styles.scss` &mdash; A hook that allows overriding styles defined above. (_Note: Cannot override variables_)

 Refer the [skins](#skins) section for more details.

 ### Assets

 Refers to various asset files within the `assets` directory.

 - `assets/css/style.scss` &mdash; Imports sass files from within the `_sass` directory and gets processed into the theme's
   stylesheet: `assets/css/styles.css`.
-  - `assets/minima-social-icons.html` &mdash; Imports enabled social-media icon graphic and gets processed into a composite SVG file.
+- `assets/minima-social-icons.svg` &mdash; A composite SVG file comprised of _symbols_ related to various social-media icons.
+  This file is used as-is without any processing.
 Refer [section on social networks](#social-networks) for its usage.

 ### Plugins

 Minima comes with [`jekyll-seo-tag`](https://github.com/jekyll/jekyll-seo-tag) plugin preinstalled to make sure your website gets the most useful meta tags.
 See [usage](https://github.com/jekyll/jekyll-seo-tag#usage) to know how to set it up.

 ## Usage